milonmaze/privacy-terms-observatory/www.linkedin.com/legal/privacy-policy.md

 We keep some of your data even after you close your account.

-If you choose to close your LinkedIn account, your personal data will generally stop being visible to others on our Services within 24 hours.
+If you choose to close your Linkedin account, your personal data will generally stop being visible to others on our Services within 24 hours.
 We generally delete closed account information within 30 days of account closure, except as noted below.

 We retain your personal data even after you have closed your account if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse (e.g., if we have restricted your account for breach of our Professional Community Policies), enforce our User Agreement, or fulfill your request to "unsubscribe" from further messages from us.
 We will retain de-personalized information after your account has been closed.